Logo

 Beyond-Paradoxical Impacts

-Patients with akathisia (inability to stay still), torticollis (neck twisting), dystonia (involuntary movements), bradykinesia (slow movements), and opisthotonos (muscle spasms) may have movement issues as a result of using SSRIs.
+Patients with akathisia (the inability to stay still), torticollis (twisting of the neck), dystonia (uncontrolled movements), bradykinesia (slow movements), and opisthotonos (muscle spasms) might experience movement problems due to taking SSRIs.

 Serotonin Syndrome